MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/activate-azure.md

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection)*

 >[!NOTE]
-> To provide a unified and streamlined customer experience, **Azure Information Protection client (classic)** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021**.
+> To provide a unified and streamlined customer experience, **Azure Information Protection classic client** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021**.
 This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
 Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).

 Use these instructions if you want to activate the Rights Management protection service (Azure RMS) from Azure Information Protection, by using the Azure portal.